NCERA224: IPM Strategies for Arthropod Pests and Diseases in Nurseries and Landscapes

-The green industry consists of many sectors including wholesale nursery, greenhouse, turfgrass sod producers, landscape design, construction and maintenance firms, and wholesale and retail distribution firms (Hodges et al. 2015).
+The green industry includes important economic sectors of wholesale nurseries, greenhouses, turfgrass sod producers, landscape design, construction and maintenance firms, and wholesale and retail firms that distribute related products (Hodges et al. 2015).
 The annual economic contributions of the green industry were estimated at $196 billion in output revenue in 2013.
 The largest sectors of the green industry with respect to output, employment, and gross domestic product (GDP), respectively, were landscaping and horticulture services ($84.2 B, 1,105,526 jobs, $54.7 B), greenhouse, nursery, and floriculture production ($31.3 B, 240,809 jobs, $20.4 B), and lawn and garden equipment and supply stores ($21.0 B, 217,798 jobs, $12.9 B).
-Since 2007-08, contributions to revenue by the green industry increased by 4.4% for employment and 2.7% for GDP after adjusting for inflation (Hodges et al. 2015).
+Since 2007-08, contributions to revenue by the green industry increased annually by 4.4% for employment and 2.7% for GDP after adjusting for inflation (Hodges et al. 2015).
 These figures represent slow growth for an industry that is reaching maturity, yet the U.S. green industry remains a vital component of national, regional, and local economies.

+Lastly, critical information is still needed to optimize the use of novel pest management tools.
 The implementation of the Environmental Protection Agency (EPA) Food Quality Protection Act (FQPA) of 1996 has resulted in cancellation of registrations of key broad-spectrum insecticides formerly used to manage pests on ornamental plants.
-A number of next-generation insecticides have emerged to replace these, but their range of activity tends to be much more specific and their residual activity much shorter.
-EPA has also increased emphasis on registration of biologically based insecticides.
+A number of next- generation insecticides have emerged to replace these, but their range of activity tends to be much more specific and their residual activity much shorter.
+Additionally, increased public scrutiny of neonicotinoid insecticides have led to the development of new insecticides.
+These insecticides need to be investigated to better understand the best way to incorporate them into urban, nursery or greenhouse pest management strategies.
+EPA has also increased emphasis on registration of biologically- based insecticides.
 Increased emphasis on reduced-risk pesticides creates significant opportunities for incorporating these products into IPM programs.
 However, detailed information about pest biology and ecology, pest response to these products, and effective technology transfer to pest managers will be required in order to do so effectively.

-New and emerging pests (including invasive species and climate change-induced range expansion): Investigate detection methods, biology, and management of new and emerging pests.
+Monitor and characterize new and emerging arthropod pests and host plant pathogens (including invasive species and climate change induced range expansion).
+Investigate and develop detection methods, biology, and management.

-Pesticide technology development: Evaluate effectiveness of reduced-risk pesticides, biopesticides (i.e., bacterial, fungal, and viral), new and novel chemistries, and application technologies for control of key disease and arthropod pests of landscapes, nurseries, and Christmas trees while minimizing impacts on non-target organisms, including pollinators
+Pesticide technology development: Evaluate effectiveness of reduced-risk pesticides, biopesticides (i.e., bacterial, fungal, and viral), new and novel chemistries, diagnostic detection and monitoring methods, and application technologies for control of key plant disease and arthropod pests of landscapes, nurseries, and Christmas trees.

-Pesticide alternatives: Develop management strategies for key pests based on biological control, host plant resistance, and cultural control.
+Pesticide alternatives: Develop management strategies for key pests based on classical biological control (i.e., predators and parasitoids), host plant resistance, and cultural control.

-Technology transfer: Develop and deliver science-based educational materials focused on management of key pests through outlets such as mass media, peer-reviewed publications, extension fact sheets, eXtension.org, and social media.
+Technology transfer: Develop and deliver science-based educational materials focused on management of key pests through outlets such as mass media, publications and fact sheets, eXtension.org, ask2.extension.org, and social media.